UKHomeOffice/docker-nodejs/README.md

 [![Build Status](https://travis-ci.org/UKHomeOffice/docker-nodejs.svg?branch=master)](https://travis-ci.org/UKHomeOffice/docker-nodejs)

 This is an onbuild container for Node.JS Projects.

 ## Usage

 This docker container is an `ONBUILD`.
 Simply extend the Dockerfile in your application with this Dockerfile and your project will be copied into the `/app` directory and have `npm install` run on it.
+You must ensure that your downstream images sets USER nodejs and additionally in rare cases any required permission beyond read.

+Please note, storing state on this container is not recommended, and logs should be written to stdout, thus adding further permissions isn't something we'd normally envision.

 ### Container Parameters